 MUSIC 2233.
 SIGHT SINGING AND EAR TRAINING III.

 A continuation of MUS 1234.
-An applied skills course designed to develop musicianship through exercises and drill in singing (using solfege) and melodic, harmonic, and rhythmic dictation.
+An applied skills course in which students develop musicianship through exercises and drill in singing (using solfege) and melodic, harmonic, and rhythmic dictation.
 Class meets two hours per week.
 Fall only.